dilipagheda/react-myreads/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+## Run it via Docker
+- You can pull the public image for this project via https://hub.docker.com/repository/docker/dilipagheda/myreads.
+- Map port 3000 and then do `docker run dilipagheda/myreads`
+- access it via localhost:3000

+## Deployment to AWS
+This project is configured to deploy it to AWS.
+I have created a Dockerfile to containerize the application and also Dockerrun.aws.json file to deploy to AWS via Elastic Beanstalk.
+I deployed it and tested that it works.
+It is not running on AWS at the moment though to avoid billing!

 ## File Structure
 ```bash
 ├── CONTRIBUTING.md